legendu-net/blog/misc/content/2013/10/debian-tips/debian-tips.markdown

 4. do not use the unstable/sid version unless you are a package developer

 5. use all package sources instead of just stable, testing or sid and use pin

 6. wajig install pkg/wheezy-backports
-not wajig install pkg/stable-backports you can use stable-backports in source.list, however
+    not wajig install pkg/stable-backports
+    you can use stable-backports in source.list, however

-## Installation

-2. You'd better not install back ported Linux images, because this makes it harder to use Virtualbox.
-It's suggested that
-    - you use the Linux image in the testing repository.
-    - you always install headers corresponding to images you installed on your machine.
-    - you install virtualbox in the same repository as the Linux image

-24. If you install Linux using command line tools and then install a desktop environment, you might not boot into DE automatically because you also have to install a DE manager, e.g., gdm or lightdm without the login/DE manager, Linux won't boot into DE. so removing login/DE manager is a dirty trick to suppress X if you don't know how to editing init scripts.
-You can always manually start X using `startx`